Alasdair-P/bnew/README.md

 This code should work for PyTorch >= 1.0 in python3.
 Please install the necessary packages using:

 ```
-If required, download relievent dataset and set the paths in the data/cli.py
+Please set the paths in the data/cli.py
-Cifar10 and cifar 100 should download automatically.
+Cifar10 and Cifar100 should download automatically.
 ```

 # Reproducing the Results